Decide how you want to be looked after if you can’t make your own decisions and how you want your assets to be distributed after you die.

 For this reason, it’s important to choose someone you trust, as they’ll be responsible for looking after your bank accounts, ongoing bills, and even selling your house if you need to move into a care facility.

 It’s also worth noting that you may be able to appoint a different type of power of attorney depending on what tasks you’d like this person to carry out on your behalf.
 For example, you may want your son or daughter to make general lifestyle decisions for you, while you appoint a financial adviser to make financial decisions.

 Choose an executor to help carry out your wishes when you’re gone

-Generally, an executor is the legal individual who manages and distributes the estate with the assistance of a solicitor, according to the terms you have set out in your will (which your solicitor should have a copy of).
+Generally, an executor is the legal individual who manages and distributes the estate with the assistance of a solicitor, according to the terms you’ve set out in your will (which your solicitor should have a copy of).

 When you nominate an executor in your will it’s important to let your family know, to avoid disputes after you die.
 Make sure the executor also has a good understanding of their duties and where your will and other important documents are kept.
 You may also want to let your family know where this information is stored.

-The executor will typically be responsible for carrying out duties, such as making funeral arrangements, ensuring your debts are paid and bank accounts closed, and any life insurance collected.
+The executor will typically be responsible for things like making funeral arrangements, ensuring your debts are paid and bank accounts closed, and collecting any life insurance.

-They will also need to apply to the court for probate, which is a legal step that is required before your estate can be distributed and that certifies that your will is valid.
+They will also usually need to apply to the court for a grant of probate, which is a required legal step before your estate can be distributed.
+A grant of probate certifies that your will is valid.

-Estate planning can be a complex area and there could be legal and tax implications if you don’t set things up correctly and understand the fine print.
+Estate planning can be a complex process, and there could be legal and tax implications if you don’t set things up correctly and understand the fine print.

 For these reasons, it’s very important to speak to a legal professional and your financial adviser before making any decisions and signing on any dotted lines.